On view June - November 2017, Philadelphia

 - Made of materials similarly found in Puryear’s Pavilion in the Trees in Philadelphia

-Big Bling has officially been deinstalled and will be heading to MASS MoCA.
+Big Bling has officially been installed at MASS MoCA in North Adams, Massachusetts.
 Thank you to all of our partners and everyone who supported this project in Philadelphia!

 “I tend not to tell people what they’re looking at when they’re in the presence of my work,” says Puryear.
 “I trust people’s eyes.
 I trust their imagination.”